Android vs. iOS: Which Mobile OS Is Best for you? (Explained 2023)

 Apple devices are known to be very user-friendly, but if you are a software or application developer an Apple product may not be the choice for you.
 Apple’s IOS operating system is closed source, meaning users can’t freely access the source code.
 To develop apps for Apple devices you have to pay a developer fee to create applications and publish them to the Apple App Store, but features like widgets, sharing between apps, apps running in the background, and third-party keyboards have now arrived in iOS.
 If you want to make your entire home screen and lock screen work in a different way, you’ll need an Android phone.
 But iOS offers a lot of flexibility without going completely overboard.

-Android OS is an open-source!
+Android OS is open-source!

 The official definition of Open Source is denoting software for which the original source code is made freely available and may be redistributed and modified.
-Android is a great example of an Open Source operating system (others examples are ubuntu, linux, etc.).
+Android is a great example of an Open Source operating system (other examples are ubuntu, Linux, etc.).
 Android allows its users to develop their own apps freely.
 Historically, Android phones have been more flexible.
 Android apps have access to a full file system, can communicate each other via the Share feature, change the home screen launcher, swap out your keyboard, set themselves as default apps, and do many, many other things.

 iOS vs Android application